GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_drought_trigger_somalia.md

 ---
 ```

-__Purpose:__ The purpose of this step is to merge “ML1_join_location" and "ML2_join_location” into one layer so that it can be jointly analysed.
+__Purpose:__ The purpose of this step is to merge “ML1_join_location" and "ML2_join_location” into one layer so we have the IPC-Index for all districts.

 __Tool:__ [`Join attributes by field value`](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_non_spatial_joins_wiki.html#join-attributes-by-field-value)